joshbegley/nyt-latest/README.md

 `It was all roast beef, chocolate cake and air kisses at the Gotham Awards in Lower Manhattan.`\
 https://nytimes.com/2025/12/02/style/gotham-awards-celebrities-winners.html

-**Vanderbilt flips QB Jared Curtis, No. 1 player in Class of 2026, from Georgia: Reports**\
+**Jared Curtis, No. 1 recruit in 2026, pushes back on reports he's flipped to Vandy**\
-`Should he sign with the Commodores, Curtis would be the Commodores' first five-star prospect of the modern recruiting era. `\
+`If he chooses the Commodores, Curtis would be the Vanderbilt's first five-star prospect of the modern recruiting era. `\
 https://nytimes.com/athletic/6833213/2025/12/02/jared-curtis-recruiting-vanderbilt-flip-georgia/

 **How Ruben Amorim is 'stealing' set-piece ideas from opponents and implementing them at Man Utd**\